1100 13th Street, NW, Suite 1000Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 In general, damage caused by wind, wind-driven rain and water that comes into your home through the roof, windows, doors or holes in the walls is covered by homeowners insurance.
 But damage from flooding or water that rises from the bottom up—from the overflow of a body of water, for example, or a storm surge—is not covered.
-A lot of the damage in Houston was from flooding and will be covered if you had flood insurance, such as through the FloodSmart.gov National Flood Insurance Program.
+A lot of the damage in Houston from Hurricane Harvey was from flooding and was only covered if you had flood insurance, such as through the FloodSmart.gov National Flood Insurance Program or a private flood insurer.
 But even if you didn’t have flood insurance, it’s still worthwhile to contact your home insurance company to see whether some of your expenses will be covered, such as wind damage to your roof or the additional living expenses you incurred while you were out of your house.
 See Federal Emergency Management Agency’s Wind Damage vs. Flood Damage fact sheet.
-Also see Lessons From the Floods for more information about how flooding affected Cedar Rapids, Iowa, and other Midwestern towns, as well as what types of damages were and were not covered by insurance.

 If your car insurance includes comprehensive coverage (which insures against the type of physical damage not caused by an accident), then flooding would be covered.
 In many cases, the water damage can be so bad that the insurance company will declare the car a total loss and pay the claim for the value of the car (minus the deductible).
-Also, be careful if you’re buying a used car in the next several months as cars with flood damage enter the market; such damage could pose major safety risks.
-For more information about resources to help you identify whether a used car has undisclosed flood damage, see After a Hurricane, Beware Flooded Cars for Sale.
+Also, be careful if you’re buying a used car in the months following a major hurricane as vehicles with flood damage enter the market.
+Water-damaged cars can pose serious safety risks, from faulty air bags to compromised electrical systems.

-See the Texas Hurricane Center and Florida’s Hurricane Irma Disaster Resources for information about emergency housing, medical and financial assistance from a variety of nonprofits and government agencies.
-You may also be able to get financial assistance from FEMA.gov if you don’t have insurance.
-Type your address in the tool at DisasterAssistance.gov to find out about aid in your area, including money for living expenses and rebuilding.
+Most states’ emergency management agencies have information about other resources to help after a hurricane, such as emergency housing, medical and financial assistance from a variety of nonprofits and government agencies.
+Start by typing your address in the tool at DisasterAssistance.gov to find out about aid in your area, including money for living expenses and rebuilding.
 You can also get in-person help at a FEMA disaster recovery center.
 Look up the nearest one using the recovery center locator.
 You may also qualify for SBA Disaster Loan Assistance, a low-interest loan available for homeowners and renters to repair or replace damaged property.
 (Even though it’s offered by the U.S. Small Business Administration, you don’t need to be a business to qualify.)
 Also see links to the state emergency management agencies.

 Even if a hurricane didn’t destroy your home, you may have some damage from fallen trees.
 If your tree damages a neighbor’s property—say, crushing a garage or fence—your neighbor should file a claim with his insurance company, which will generally pay to fix the damage.
 When a tree falls and doesn’t hit anything, insurance policies will typically pay just $500 to $1,000—or sometimes nothing—for the cleanup.
 See Your Tree, Your Neighbor’s Property: Whose Insurance Pays? for more information.